GreatGSheldor/TRACE/README.md

 TRACE is a desktop application for exploring and understanding software projects.
 (Prototpye - not finished product)

 Open a local project or clone a public GitHub repository, browse project files, inspect source code, preview images, review documentation, analyze dependencies, and understand repository structure from a modern desktop interface.

-Originally built for **SFHS CODE Hack 7**, TRACE is now an active **TriCode Club Labs** project that will continue to evolve with new features and improvements.

 ---